-Due to temporary suspension of Misery Pit operations, waste bins were removed from site after the Misery Camp was officially closed on April 29, 2008; therefore, in 2009 and 2010, waste bin surveys were only conducted at Ekati.
+Due to temporary suspension of Misery Pit operations, waste bins were removed from site after the Misery Camp was officially closed on April 29, 2008; therefore, in 2009 and 2010, waste bin surveys were only conducted at Ekati main camp.
 Expansion of Misery Camp began in 2011 in preparation for the reactivation of Misery Pit in 2012, and waste bins at Misery Camp were once again surveyed in 2011.

-The objective of this component of the WEMP is to monitor the misdirection of wildlife attractants and hazardous wastes to waste bins to avoid and minimize possible wildlife incidents at these locations.
+monitor the misdirection of wildlife attractants and hazardous wastes to waste bins to avoid and minimize possible wildlife incidents at these locations.